 10 Reasons to Buy Local Food

-- Locally Grown or Produced Food Tastes Better In a week long (or more) delay from harvest to dinner table, sugars turn to starches, plant cells shrink and produce loses its vitality.
+- Locally Grown or Produced Food Tastes Better In a week-long (or more) delay from harvest to the dinner table, sugars turn to starches, plant cells shrink, and produce loses its vitality.

 - Local Produce is Better For You A recent study showed that fresh produce loses nutrients quickly.